Starting a business

-All companies and legal entities in the Netherlands must be registered in the Handelsregister (Commercial Register) via the Kamer van Koophandel – KVK (Chamber of Commerce).
+All companies and legal entities in the Netherlands must be registered in the Handelsregister (Business Register) via the Kamer van Koophandel – KvK (Chamber of Commerce).
 According to Dutch law, a company is an entity that independently supplies goods or services to others, with the intention of making a profit.

 When planning set up a business (including working as a freelancer) in the Netherlands, there are several things that must be considered: